MPGe vs. MPG: Electric Vehicle Efficiency Explained

 Can Merchants Fleet help my fleet acquire electric vehicles, too?

 Yes!
-Our EV experts offer consulting services to help you find models that are a great fit for your fleet and your budget and can help you acquire the latest models like the BrightDrop Zevo 600 electric cargo van and Chevrolet Silverado EV pickup truck.
+Our EV experts offer consulting services to help you find models that are a great fit for your fleet and your budget.
+We can also help you acquire the latest models like the BrightDrop Zevo 600 electric cargo van and Chevrolet Silverado EV pickup truck.

 When is the Right Time to Take My Utility Fleet to Electric Vehicles?